ENFR

 Pages from History book on wood

-After studying history, geography and art at Université Paris Cité, and earning a degree in graphic design from École Estienne Paris, Erwan Soyer has been developing an artistic practice since 2010 that explores exclusion, discarding, and the mechanisms of memory and forgetting.
-His work draws inspiration from surrealist poetry, geological processes, natural cycles and phenomena, theoretical physics, and psychological concepts.
+After studying history, geography and art at Université Paris Cité, and earning a degree in graphic design from École Estienne Paris, Erwan Soyer has been developing an artistic practice since 2010 that explores the mechanisms of memory and forgetting.
+His work draws inspiration from surrealist poetry, geological processes, theoretical physics, neurosciences and psychological concepts.

-Working primarily with books and archives destined for destruction—including volumes of physics and biology from the CNRS archives discarted after digitization, or simply salvaged book pages—his practice explores the material obsolescence of paper as a metaphor for the psychological processes of erasure and persistence.
+Working primarily with books and archives destined for destruction, including archives discarted after digitization, or simply salvaged book pages, his practice explores the material obsolescence of paper as a metaphor for the psychological processes of erasure and persistence.
 His work examines what exists on the margins: materials that have exhausted their primary function but retain a latent potential, like repressed memories harboring dormant meaning within the psyche.

-Developing a unique paper-folding technique inspired by Baroque art and geomorphology, and working with materials in a raw and organic way to evoke the stratified nature of memory, her approach can be described as Mnemoplasty (from the Greek mnêmê, memory + plastos, molded) – sculpting memory as an artistic material.
+Developing a paper-folding technique inspired by Baroque art and geomorphology, and working with materials in a raw and organic way, his approach can be described as Mnemoplasty (from the Greek mnêmê, memory + plastos, molded), sculpting memory as an artistic material.
 His work considers paper, the medium of information, as an analogy for brain neuroplasticity.
-Folding and erasing reflect how memory is neither fixed nor lost, but perpetually reshapeable.
-His work draws on scientific processes – metamorphic transformation, chronotopic fusion, geological discordance, stochastic perturbation, and psychological anamnesis – considered as resources structuring both the visual appearance and the mental experience of the pieces.
+Folding, erasing, inked, reflect how memory is neither fixed nor lost, but perpetually reshapeable.
+His work draws on scientific processes: metamorphic transformation, chronotopic fusion, geological discordance, stochastic perturbation, psychological anamnesis... considered as resources structuring both the visual appearance and the mental experience of the pieces.

-His work has been exhibited internationally, including a commission for the private collection of the Alpina Hotel in Gstaad, Switzerland, and site-specific installations in Jackson Hole, Wyoming, and Villars-sur-Ollon, Switzerland.
+His work has been exhibited internationally, including a commission for the private collection of the Alpina Hotel in Gstaad, Switzerland, alongside works by Gerhard Richter, Antoni Tàpies, Louise Nevelson, Tracey Emin, Henri Matisse, Isa Genzken and Rirkrit Tiravanija.
+And site-specific installations in Jackson Hole, Wyoming, and Villars-sur-Ollon, Switzerland.
 His works are also featured in private collections in New York and Los Angeles.
 He has also completed numerous commissions for publishing and the press: five illustrations for the Bavarian State Opera in Munich, two book covers for Juan Villoro published by George Braziller in New York, a cover for the Süddeutsche Zeitung Magazin, and an illustration for Le Monde Diplomatique.

 Art Commissions - Illustrations